neuroailab/whisker_model/README.md

 And here `--bigsamnum 24` means 24 independent settings will be generated for each object.
 We will use `1/13` of those hdf5s as validation dataset.

 With `--seedbas 10000 --bigsamnum 2` and different folder for hdf5s, we can generate validation dataset as well.
-(Here we set seedbas to be 10000 as in the program, `seedbas + objIndex` will be used as random seed for each object)
+(Here we set seedbas to be 10000 as in the program, as `seedbas + objIndex` will be used as random seed for each object)

 ### Generate tfrecords from hdf5s